rcarmo/onepage-by-spec/spec.md

      - Clears the current search.
      - Hides the floating list of matches.
      - Resets the active tab to the first tab.
      - This functionality is partially implemented.
 The `Escape` key clears the search but does not reset the active tab.
 Arrow key navigation between tabs is implemented.
+The floating results list is hidden when the search is cleared.

 5. **Link Interaction**:
    - Links are displayed with a title and optional description in the floating list and inside tabs.